 Guidance for newcomers (civic integration path)

 Civic integration is meant for foreigners who are 18 years old or older and who move to Flanders or Brussels to live there.
-Belgians who were not born in Belgium and who have at least one parent born outside of Belgium are part of the civic integration target group.
+Belgians who were not born in Belgium and who have at least one parent born outside of Belgium, are also part of the civic integration target group.

 Everybody who is part of the civic integration target group is entitled to a civic integration path.

-Newcomers required to fulfil the civic integration path
+Newcomers obligated to follow the civic integration path